nvestskogen/ReCA-MNIST-FPGA/README.md

 ## Overview

 This project implements an online-learning image classifier using a ReCA with a perceptron layer .
 A binary MNIST image is fed through a Cellular Automata (CA) reservoir, downsampled with MaxPooling, and classified by a fully connected layer that updates its weights after every prediction.
+The PYNQ framework was used in Jupyter notebook to train and evaluate the model.

 ## Module Hierarchy